lalawuhan/webpack-practice/README.md

 };
 ```

-- Once CSS loaders are in place you can extract CSS files with [MiniCssExtractPlugin](https://webpack.js.org/plugins/mini-css-extract-plugin/).
+- Once CSS loaders are in place you can extract (put them in their own file) CSS files with [MiniCssExtractPlugin](https://webpack.js.org/plugins/mini-css-extract-plugin/)

 - Order of the loaders is important